Creating an Enduring Power of Attorney

 It’s a good idea to talk to your attorneys about what you might want in various situations, so they know your wishes in advance.

-They must not make decisions that benefit themselves or anyone other than you, except in some limited circumstances.
+Your attorney must not make decisions for the benefit of themselves or anyone other than you, except in some limited circumstances.

 Setting up your EPA